stha-sanket/Team_Textify/README.md

 *   Uses Streamlit Session State to maintain prediction results and feedback state during user interaction.
 *   Provides an expandable section to view the contents of the `feedback_log.csv`.

-**General:**
-*   Multi-page application structure with a sidebar for navigation.
-*   Clear separation of concerns between the OCR and Classifier functionalities.
-*   Uses caching (`st.cache_resource`) for efficient model loading.

 ## Project Structure
 my_multipage_app/
 ├── Home.py # Main landing/welcome page script